con2/infrastructure/kubernetes/README.md

 ## SSH via bastion server

 Qb servers only have HTTP/HTTPS open to the world in the network-level firewall.

-Monokkeli can be used as a bastion server. `~/.ssh/config`:
+For SSH, `monokkeli` can be used as a bastion server.
+Add this to your `~/.ssh/config`:

     Host monokkeli
         Hostname monokkeli.tracon.fi